aws-samples/aws-step-functions-progress-tracking/README.md

     * Allow SAM CLI to create IAM roles with the required permissions.

    Once you have finished the setup, SAM CLI will save the specified settings in configuration file samconfig.toml so you can use `sam deploy` for quicker deployments.
-1. Note the WebSocketURI value in the output of `sam deploy --guided` command.
+1. Note the WebSocketURL value in the output of `sam deploy --guided` command.
 You will need this value for the Frontend later.

 ### Frontend